Where to Buy Selena Gomez's Rainbow Knives From 'Selena + Chef'

-Where to Buy Selena Gomez's Rainbow Knives From Her Cooking Show 'Selena + Chef'
+Where to Buy Selena Gomez's Rainbow Knives From Her Cooking Series 'Selena + Chef'

 Selena Gomez may be the star of her at-home cooking series, Selena + Chef, on HBO Max.
 But the breakout is a dazzling set of rainbow colored knives she uses in the kitchen.